Spontaneous formation of density waves in granular matter under swirling excitation

-it is readily to show that an increasing function $\vec{v}(\phi_{loc})$ would promote the formation of shock waves of $\phi_{loc}$.
-However, the density wave is only observed for $A\geq 11\si{mm}$, which suggests that the collisions between grains introduce an equivalent term of pressure and competes with the promotion of $\vec{v}(\phi_{loc})$.
+If the velocity of particles tends to relax towards the local presumed velocity $\vec{V}(\phi_{loc})$, it is readily to show that an increasing function of $\vec{V}$ on $\phi_{loc}$ would promote the formation of shock waves of $\phi_{loc}$.~\cite{Liu1987,Friedlander2002} However, the density wave is only observed for $A\geq 11\si{mm}$, which suggests that the collisions between grains introduce an equivalent term of pressure sustaining the homogeneous state.
 Therefore, the equation for the velocity field can be written as

 The first term at the right hand side is the tendency of the local velocity to match the presumed velocity, $\vec{V}_g$, where $\tau$ is the time scale of the relaxation of $\vec{v}$ towards $\vec{V}_g$.
-The second term represents the gradient of the pressure arising from the collisions between grains, $p$.
-Note that both $\vec{V}_g$ and $p$ are functions of $\phi_{loc}$.
+As the interactions between particles are via contacts/collisions, $\tau$ is defined by the collision time scale.
+It can be seen in Fig.~\ref{f.DW}(c) that $\tau$ is much smaller than the oscillation period. \footnote{Otherwise $v_g$ would display an apparent delay relative to $\phi_{loc}$, e.g., reaching its maximum at a later time.} The second term represents the gradient of the pressure, $p$.
+This term prevent particles staying in the denser region, where they bounce away from each other via frequent collisions.~\footnote{Unlike in the free-cooling granular gas, the particles here are subjected to constant driving from the substrate.} Note that both $\vec{V}_g$ and $p$ are functions of $\phi_{loc}$ and $A$.